 This super tasty sourdough bread will be ready to eat in about 36 to 42 hours.

 A simple recipe for another great sourdough bread.
 Consider having a look at our recipe sourdough bread for beginners which contains a lot of details for the different steps if you have never baked one before.

-To get a nice oval shape for your loaf I recommend an oval banneton proofing basket.
+To get a nice oval shape for your loaf oval banneton proofing basket is recommended.
 Besides that you should be good to go with some of our should have baking tools.

 |10 g||Starter – Preferably from rye flour|

 - Mix your sourdough starter with the ingredients above

 - Store sealed for up to 18 hours at 20-22°C (68-71,6°F)

 |330 g||Water – 26°C (78,8°F)|

 - Mix salt, sugar and crumbled yeast with water in a separate bowl to dissolve